-45. A supervised person may demonstrate that it has obtained appropriate information for assessing the risk that a business relationship or one-off transaction will involve money laundering, the financing of terrorism, or the financing of proliferation where it collects the following information:
+36. A supervised person may demonstrate that it has obtained appropriate information for assessing the risk that a business relationship or one-off transaction will involve money laundering or the financing of terrorism risk where it collects the following information:

-All customer types All customer types › Type, volume and value of activity expected (having regard for the JFSC's Sound Business Policy).› Source of funds, e.g., nature and details of occupation or employment.› Details of any existing relationships with the supervised person.
+All customer types

+All customer types Type, volume and value of activity expected (having regard for the JFSC's Sound Business Practice Policy ).
+Source of funds , e.g. nature and details of occupation or employment.
+Details of any existing relationships with the supervised person. -------------------- ---

-Additional relationship information Express trusts › Type of trust (e.g., fixed interest, discretionary, testamentary).› Classes of beneficiaries, including any charitable causes named in the trust instrument.
-Foundations › Classes of beneficiaries, including any charitable objects.
-Legal persons and legal arrangements (including express trusts and foundations) › Ownership structure of any underlying legal persons.› Type of activities undertaken by any underlying legal persons (having regard for the JFSC's Sound Business Policy and trading activities).› Geographical sphere of activities and assets.› Name of regulator, if applicable.
+Additional relationship information Express trusts Type of trust (e.g. fixed interest, discretionary, testamentary).
+Classes of beneficiaries, including any charitable causes named in the trust instrument.
+Foundations Classes of beneficiaries, including any charitable objects.
+Legal persons and legal arrangements (including express trusts and foundations) Ownership structure of any underlying legal persons.
+Type of activities undertaken by any underlying legal persons (having regard for the IFSC's Sound Business Practice Policy and trading activities).
+Geographical sphere of activities and assets.
+Name of regulator, if applicable.

-46. The extent of information sought in respect of a particular customer, or type of customer, will depend upon the country, territory or area with which the customer is connected, the characteristics of the product or service requested, how the product or service will be delivered, as well as factors specific to the customer.
+37. The extent of information sought in respect of a particular customer, or type of customer, will depend upon the country or territory with which the customer is connected, the characteristics of the product or service requested, how the product or service will be delivered, as well as factors specific to the customer.

-3.3.2.1 Terms of business
+3.3.2.1 Terms of Business

-47. It may be helpful to:
+38. It may be helpful to: